lundqvistr/manual_medfak_research_data/manual.md

 It is however important to realize that there are many such guides, and they might not be telling the same story.

-#### R
+#### Notes on R

 ##### Missing values

-#### SAS
+#### Notes on SAS

 ##### Missing values

-#### SPSS
+#### Notes on SPSS

+##### Logging steps taken
+One way to get an explicit account of the steps taken is to add the syntax text to the output generated by the software.
+Go to `Edit/Options` where you go to the `Viewer` window.
+There the "Display commands in the log" can be marked.
+Besides giving a more complete account of what you have done, the text can also be copied into syntax files.

+There is also a "journal" keeping track of what has been done, which is simply a text file with the underlying syntax.
+This journal can be used as a security measure in case you have not remembered to save files as intended.
+The default location of the journal file can be seen in the `File locations` part of the `Edit/Options`.

 ##### Variable attributes
 In SPSS, variables have _attributes_ such as `type` (numeric, string, date,...), `missing`, `measure` (nominal, ordinal, scale) and some other aspects of the variables at hand.
-The `measure` attribute is particularly important since calculations or representations of your variables in many routines are determined by this attribute.
+The `measure` attribute is particularly important since calculations or representations of your variables are in many routines determined by this attribute.
 Two examples are _Custom Tables_ and _Chart Builder_, where for a scale variable the default is to calculate a mean, whereas the default for a nominal variable is a count.
 As a general rule, it is recommended that attributes are set for your variables of interest.
-However, in those routines where the measure attribute is important, you can make temporary change the measure level.
+However, in those routines where the measure attribute is important, you can make temporary changes of the measure level.

 You can also define your own attributes, which could be a way to store other types of metadata, units for measurements is one simple example.
 In the menu system, the place to define such attributes is `Data/Define Variable Properties`.
 These attributes can also be included in the codebook.

 ##### Missing values
-Some sources recommend that missing vallues in numeric variables should not be coded with numeric values, but rather by other means.
+Some sources recommend that missing values in numeric variables should not be coded with numeric values, but rather by other means.
 This does however _not_ work in SPSS.
-A numeric variable can only contain numeric values, any attempt to use both numbers and string data in the same variable results in it being defined as a string variable.
+A numeric variable can only contain numeric values, so any attempt to use both numbers and string data in the same variable results in it being defined as a string variable.

 The way missing values for numeric variables is treated in SPSS is to use the _system missing_ and _user defined missing_ status. _System missing_ is simply an empty cell, displayed as a dot (.) in the cell. _User defined missing_ means that you can define a specific number as a missing value, which makes the system exclude that cell in all calculations.
 You can also set more than one value to discern between different reasons for the missing mechanism, e g "77: no answer", "88: wrong answer", "99: no known reason for missing" or the like.
 This also requires that labels are assigned to these different values.